kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 layout: post
 category : lessons
 tagline: "OpenSSL AES Encryption"
-title: AES encryption using OpenSSL
+title: AES Encryption in OpenSSL
-description: Implementing AES encryption in OpenSSL
+description: Implementing AES 256 CBC in OpenSSL
 author: Kolin Stürt
 tags : [C++, OpenSSL, AES, Encryption, CBC, PBKDF2]
 ---
 {% include JB/setup %}

-## AES Encryption using OpenSSL
+## AES Encryption in OpenSSL

 AES is a fast block cipher and symmetric encryption standard.
 It encrypts data using a key.
 You should always salt, or stretch, a key.
 A simple string or password is not enough entropy.
 Instead you'll derive a key from a user-supplied password by applying random data, called a salt, and then hash it several times over.
 You'll use a salt so that if a person uses the same password elsewhere, the output will always be different.